-In Being, we probe the many parts of our existence—from body to mind to soul.
-In this examination of South Asian women’s journeys, we expose the harsh truths of colorism, women’s health, mental health, suicide, addiction, infertility, and connection to body.
+In Being, we probe the many parts of our existence—from the body to mind to soul.
+In this examination of South Asian women’s journeys, we expose the harsh truths of colorism, women’s health, mental health, suicide, addiction, infertility, and connection to the body.

 Relationships highlights the essential bonds that shape us, mold us, bring joy, and wreak havoc in our lives.
 These moments give a glimpse into the sometimes precarious roles that women play as lovers, wives, mothers, sisters, daughters, daughters-in-law, and best friends.

 This powerful collection of South Asian diasporic narratives would not be possible without the 32 brave souls who trusted us to help them share their once silenced, hidden, untold stories with the world.
 Here is a sneak-peek into the moments that make up “untold” and the writers to whom they belong.

 About the story: My story is about the life-changing decision I made to fit in with my homogenous Southern community—which ended up backfiring.
 This is a decision I regret to this day, and the outcome has fueled my belief in building diverse and accepting communities.
 No child should ever feel ostracized or left behind for the way they look.

 About the author: Ravleen is a marketer and writer based in Austin, Texas.
 Having lived her life between five cities in various regions of the country, she uses her diverse experiences to advocate for mental health awareness with MannMukti and write thoughtful pieces on religion and culture for Brown Girl Magazine.
 Drawing on her love for Punjabi music, she also serves as an editor for brwncltr.com.